djangulo/britecore_application/README.md

     </p>
 7. A well-tested REST API written in Python.
     - Tests are found in `risks/tests/test_api.py`.
-    - I have left DRF's DefaultRouter explorer view enabled, in case you want to explore the API.
+    - I have left Django-REST-framework's DefaultRouter explorer view enabled, in case you want to explore the API.
 You can find direct links in [the links section](#links)
 8. If using Django, you must use Django and/or Django REST Framework's Class-Based Views.
     - See the `risks/api.py` file, where I used Django REST framework Viewsets.